jamulussoftware/jamuluswebsite/wiki/en/en-Setup.md

 1. **A reasonable audio device, sound card and/or mic** ([see this list](/kb/2021/01/05/Jamulus-Sound-Devices.html) for examples)

 If you have any questions, please see the [Discussions](https://github.com/jamulussoftware/jamulus/discussions)

-## Getting started
+## Installation
-If you haven’t done so already, please follow the installation guide for your platform to get Jamulus working with your hardware:
+To get Jamulus working with your hardware, please follow the installation guide for your platform:

 * [Windows](/wiki/Installation-for-Windows)
 * [macOS](/wiki/Installation-for-Macintosh)